rodrigoDambrosio/Serilog-Config/README.md

 Log.X and don't forget the using of Serilog

 # Userfull info
-Each line has date-time stamp, Serilog concats the date-time automatically to the filename.
+Each line has date-time stamp, Serilog also concats the date automatically to the filename.
+The output will be like MyAppLog_20220309